jaegertracing/documentation/content/docs/next-release/features.md

 ## Multiple storage backends

-Jaeger can be used with a growing a number of storage backends:
+Jaeger can be used with a growing number of storage backends:
 * It natively supports popular open source NoSQL databases as trace storage backends: Cassandra 3.4+, Elasticsearch 7.x/8.x, and OpenSearch 1.0+.
 * It integrates via a gRPC API with other well known databases that have been certified to be Jaeger compliant: [ClickHouse](https://github.com/jaegertracing/jaeger-clickhouse).
 * There is embedded database support using [Badger](https://github.com/dgraph-io/badger) and simple in-memory storage for testing setups.